MarimoElectronics/Yonaguni-demos/How-toYonaguni_wlan11a_demo.md

 hello RF-SOM2
 ```

-Press ^C on the USB UART Terminal to end the script.
+Press ^C via SSH to end the wlan11a_startup.sh script.
+Close the Windows PowerShell.

 ## 7. Conclusion